Daisuke Sekimoto: Big Japan Pro Wrestling (1999–present)

-American promotions (2004–present)
+American promotions (2004–2020)

 On October 5, 2004, Sekimoto made his American debut, defeating Ian Rotten at an IWA East Coast event.
 Two days later on October 7, Sekimoto made his debut IWA Mid-South, defeating Nate Webb at an event in New Albany, Indiana.

 In October 2008, Sekimoto made his Chikara debut, participating in the promotion's Global Gauntlet weekend.
 In April 2010, Sekimoto, along with Kankuro Hoshino and Yuji Okabayashi, to take part in Chikara's King Of Trios tournament as Team Big Japan, reaching the semifinals before being eliminated by Bruderschaft des Kreuzes, who went on to win the tournament.
 In April 2011, Sekimoto reached the semifinal of Combat Zone Wrestling's (CZW) Best Of The Best X tournament but was eliminated by Sami Callihan.

 On November 27, 2017, it was announced that Sekimoto would participate at Evolve's WrestleMania weekend events.

-Pro Wrestling Zero1 (2006–present)
+Pro Wrestling Zero1 (2006–2022)

 Sekimoto debuted for Pro Wrestling Zero1 (Zero1) by taking part in the Fire Festival 2001 where he gained no points and there could not progress further.
 He returned in 2006, once again participating in the Fire Festival but would do a little better by defeating Kohei Sato which left Sekimoto with two points.
 On March 8, 2007, Sekimoto defeated Ryouji Sai to become the NWA United National Heavyweight Champion.
 As champion he participated in Fire Festival 2007 and once again fared poorly, gaining three points.
 On November 13, Sekimoto lost the NWA United National Heavyweight Championship to Yoshihito Sasaki.
 In block B of the Fire Festival 2008, Sekimoto gained three points and therefore didn't progress further and in next years Fire Festival 2009 gained five points, he was joint top in block B with Masato Tanaka and Ryouji Sai and therefore a decision three-way match took place which Sai won.

 The next few years would prove to be very eventful for Sekimoto, he started out competing in the Fire Festival 2010 and would once again fall at the first hurdle.
 However, shortly after the tournament, Sekimoto defeated Bambikiller to win the World Heavyweight Championship on September 9.
 Sekimoto would enter his first Furinkazan when he teamed up with Masato Tanaka, the team would reach the final where the NWA Intercontinental Tag Team Championship was also up for grabs, however, they would lose to KAMIKAZE and Kohei Sato.
 On March 6, 2011, Sekimoto lost the World Heavyweight Championship to Ryouji Sai.
 Sekimoto would enter the Fire Festival 2011 and would come out on top in the tournament which meant he also became the first NWA Pan-Pacific Premium Heavyweight Championship.
 On May 16, 2012, Sekimoto took on Akebono in a unification match between the NWA Pan-Pacific Premium Heavyweight Championship and the World Heavyweight Championship, which Akebono won.
 He would take part in that years Fire Festival and gained five points thus meaning he could not progress further.